AustinMReppert/iced-reference/src/chapter_2.md

 ## Handling Basic UI Events
 New, view, and update presented in chapter 1 provide the basic blocks to manage state.

-View tells Iced how you want your state to be displayed.
-But view is also important because the way the UI is displayed will also change the Messages your UI produces from button clicks or other UI events.
+View tells Iced how you want your state to be displayed by producing a tree of `Widgets`.
+This involves passing any state the Widgets need.
+For components that generate Messages, `view()` must tell that component the type of Message to generate.
+The actual logic to handle those Messages is handled in `update()`.
+This makes handling UI events easy.
 Lets look at an example to see how easy it is to update our state in response to basic UI events.

 ```rust
 use iced::alignment::{Horizontal, Vertical};